 >>> myflag=node.memory.flags.declare(index=18) >>> myflags=node.flags.declareRange(index=100, count=3) >>> myflags [<SAIAItemFlag(index=100, value=OFF, age=3s)>, <SAIAItemFlag(index=101, value=OFF, age=3s)>, <SAIAItemFlag(index=102, value=OFF, age=3s)>]

-You will also later discover a .declareForTagMatching() feature.
+You will also later discover a powerful .declareForTagMatching() feature allowing to works with symbols names instead of indexes.
 Inputs, Outputs and Flags are boolean items.
 Registers, Timers and Counters are simple “32 bits uint values”.